PlusOne Master’s Co-op

-PlusOne Master’s degree students may participate in one co-op work experience with a single company during their program of study, if they have completed two or fewer co-ops during their undergraduate degree program.
-The experience is full-time (35+ hours per week) and can range from 4-8 months in time.
+PlusOne Master’s degree students may participate in one co-op work experience with a single company during their program of study if they have completed two or fewer co-ops during their undergraduate degree program.
+The experience may be full-time (35+ hours per week) and can range from 4-8 months in time.

 Effective date for PlusOne co-op is Spring 2022 co-op and beyond